Skip to Main Content

 • Significant financial difficulties.

-In addition, providers should consider the questions below to determine whether the member has one or more of the following issues that cannot be managed by the provider’s office or treating specialists:
+In addition, physicians and other providers should consider the questions below to determine whether the member has one or more of the following issues that cannot be managed by the provider’s office or treating specialists:

 • Does the member have a terminal diagnosis or prognosis and struggle with whether to proceed with aggressive or palliative treatment?